 Synergistic Effects Vitamin K & Vitamin D

-So you really must pay attention to the synergism of all three of these nutrients if you want to optimise your benefits.
-We are convinced that we're seeing just the tip of the iceberg when it comes to Vitamin K and its many valuable functions in your health.
-It's truly an exciting area in nutritional science today.
-In the meantime, we encourage you to make sure you find some regular source of Vitamin K2.
-This will mean eating about four ounces of fermented cheese a day (preferably raw) or taking a high-quality Vitamin K2 supplement.
-At Ancient Purity we believe that in ten years' time there will be as much passion and appreciation for this stealth vitamin as we have for Vitamin D today.
+So you really must pay attention to the synergism of all 3 of these nutrients if you want to optimise your benefits.
+We are convinced that we are seeing the tip of the iceberg only when it comes to Vitamin K and its range of valuable functions in your health.
+It's really an exciting field in nutritional science today.
+In the meantime, we encourage you to make sure you find some frequent source of Vitamin K2.
+This will mean eating about 4 ounces of fermented cheese a day (preferably raw) or taking a high-quality Vitamin K2 food supplement.
+At Ancient Purity we believe that in 10 years there will be as much appreciation and passion for this super vitamin as we show for Vitamin D today.

 Studies on Vitamin K2

-Research results of Vitamin K on Cardiac Health: In 2004, the Rotterdam Study, which was the first study demonstrating the beneficial effect of vitamin K2, showed that people who consume 45 mcg of K2 daily live seven years longer than people getting 12 mcg per day.
+Research results of Vitamin K on Cardiac Health: In 2004, the Rotterdam Study, which was the first study demonstrating the beneficial effect of vitamin K2, showed that people who consume 45 mcg of K2 daily live 7 years longer than people getting 12 mcg per day.
 In a subsequent study called the Prospect Study, 16,000 people were followed for 10 years.
-Researchers found that each additional 10 mcg of K2 in the diet results in 9 percent fewer cardiac events.
+Researchers found that each additional 10 mcg of K2 in the diet results in 9% fewer cardiac events.

-Brain Health: Preliminary findings also suggest that Vitamin K can help protect you from brain disease.
-However, it is too early to say exactly what types of damage it prevents—and how—but it is an area of intense interest to vitamin K scientists right now.
+Brain Health: Preliminary findings also suggest that Vitamin K can help protect you from brain issues.
+However, it is too early to say exactly what types of damage it prevents, and how, but it is an area of intense interest to Vitamin K scientists right now.

-Vitamin K2 and Osteoporosis: The evidence suggests that Vitamin K2 is essential for your bone health, but it is a nutrient the vast majority of you do not get in adequate amounts from your diet.
+Vitamin K2 and Fragile Bones: The evidence suggests that Vitamin K2 is essential for your bone health, but it is a nutrient the vast majority of you do not get in adequate amounts from your diet.

-Vitamin K Bone Health: Osteocalcin is a protein produced by your osteoblasts (cells responsible for bone formation), and is utilized within the bone as an integral part of the bone-forming process.
+Vitamin K Bone Health: Osteocalcin is a protein produced by your osteoblasts (cells responsible for bone formation), and is utilised within the bone as an integral part of the bone-forming process.
 However, osteocalcin must be "carboxylated" before it can be effective.
-Vitamin K functions as a cofactor for the enzyme that catalyzes the carboxylation of osteocalcin.
+Vitamin K functions as a cofactor for the enzyme which catalyses the carboxylation of osteocalcin.

 Vitamin D3 Feeds your Body, Get Energised Now